-Please refer to the WCHP Graduate Program Progression Policies for detailed description of academic standards and to the Occupational Therapy Code of Ethics (2015) for further information about professional conduct.
+Please refer to the WCHP Graduate Progression Policies for detailed description of academic standards and for further information about professional conduct.

 ATTENDANCE AND PARTICIPATION

 The OT Department expects students to attend and actively participate in all scheduled classes.

 •Students are responsible for notifying faculty in writing in advance of missed coursework and are responsible for making arrangements to make up missed material.